chainspace/docs/content/20-quickstart.md

 * a node configuration file
 * log output

-In the default setup, nodes 1, 4, 7, and 10 comprise shard 1.
+In the default localhost setup, nodes `1`, `4`, `7`, and `10` comprise shard 1.
 Run those node numbers if you're only interested in seeing consensus working.
 Otherwise, start all nodes to see sharding working as well.

+> Here's how you can init a network and start each node individually

 ```bash
 rm -rf ~/.chainspace # destroy any old configs, make you sad in production